Heart attack care in Salt Lake City, Utah

-Know the signs
+Know the signs of a heart attack

-- Chest pressure and ache
+- Chest pressure and achiness

 - Possible radiating of pain to arms or jaw and occasionally a sore throat

-- Light-headed or dizzy
+- Light-headed or dizziness

-- Chest pain often lasting several minutes that can radiate to arms, jaw, or back
+- Chest pain often lasting several minutes that can radiate to arms, jaw or back

 - Shortness of breath

-Learn Hands–Only CPR
+Learn hands-only CPR